matteoincremona/ALGORITHMIC_TRADING/README.md

 # Algorithmic_Trading

-# Collection of TECHNICAL INDICATORS for algorithmin trading startegies
+# Collection of TECHNICAL INDICATORS for algorithmic trading startegies